ThaGaCL/Wildfire-Detection-and-Segmentation/README.md

 ## Wildfire Detection and Segmentation

-This repository implements the framework described in **Unifying Classification and Segmentation in Wildfire Detection** _S.
-Singh, V. Vazirani, and A. Singhania, Multimedia Tools and Applications, 2024._
+This repository implements the framework described in **Beyond boundaries: Unifying classification and segmentation in wildfire detection systems** _Swapnil Singh, Vidhi Vazirani, Sanvika Singhania, Vaishnavi Singh Suroth, Vaibhav Soni, Ameyaa Biwalkar, and Deepa Krishnan, Multimedia Tools and Applications, 2024._

 A unified deep learning pipeline for: